Leaderboard

 2 points

-29. My sun sign: Pisces ♓️ (8th house) pisces is empathetic, intuitive, deeply sensitive and spiritual. a sign that feels everything deeply and needs solitude to recharge. ruled by Neptune, planet of dreams, and is symbolised by two fish swimming in opposite directions, representing duality and emotional depth. accurate traits: I absorb moods and atmosphere like water im creative and intuitive I need quiet time to process emotions and refill my energy traits I differ from: im not directionless, once I commit to something that actually matters to me, im all in I don’t idealise people easily, I can see the shadow side I think this is because my Pisces sun lives in the 8th house and is balanced by earth placements (Venus in Capricorn) that gives some structure.
-I still feel everything, but I’ve learned to contain it. 🌙
+My sun sign: Pisces ♓️ (8th house) pisces is empathetic, intuitive, deeply sensitive and spiritual. a sign that feels everything deeply and needs solitude to recharge. ruled by Neptune, planet of dreams, and is symbolised by two fish swimming in opposite directions, representing duality and emotional depth. accurate traits: I absorb moods and atmosphere like water im creative and intuitive I need quiet time to process emotions and refill my energy traits I differ from: im not directionless, once I commit to something that actually matters to me, im all in I don’t idealise people easily, I can see the shadow side I think this is because my Pisces sun lives in the 8th house and is balanced by earth placements (Venus in Capricorn) that gives some structure.
+I still feel everything, but I’ve learned to contain it. 🌙2 points

 2 points

-33. You don't.
+You don't.
 You use the knowledge you've learned to recognize tactics and cycles.
 This is how you avoid future bad behavior- getting out before the behavior gets worse.
 Unless this man has genuinely apologized and bent backwards to right his wrongs, forgiveness is absofuckinlutely not required by you or anybody else he's victimized.
 I'm a strong believer in FAFO.
 Actions do have consequences.
 There are other more meaningful ways to heal, that don't require you to become a pacifist.
-Utilize your coping mechanisms, positive hobbies, and the people in your life that bring you joy.
+Utilize your coping mechanisms, positive hobbies, and the people in your life that bring you joy.2 points